percona/everest-doc/docs/use/API_rate_limit.md

 The Everest API has a critical endpoint known as the `/session` endpoint, which is responsible for exchanging the user's login credentials (username and password) for a JSON web token (JWT).
 As this endpoint is critical to safeguarding the user's integrity and confidentiality, it is important to implement additional security measures.

-By default, an Percona Everest installation allows three requests per second to this endpoint.
+By default, a Percona Everest installation allows three requests per second to this endpoint.
 It’s configurable via the `CREATE_SESSION_RATE_LIMIT` environment variable.

 Everest monitors failed login attempts per IP address and applies progressive timeouts to prevent unlimited login attempts without being throttled.
 When a rate limit is reached, the Percona Everest API will throw an error.